What should runners do in training a week before half marathon races?

 I have found a 10-day taper works best but every runner is different and what works best for me may not work best for you.

-Take it with a grain of salt.
 Follow your own intuition and listen to your body.

 Get plenty of sleep, rest and do your best to get your mind off of the race.
 It wastes precious mental energy worrying about the race the entire week.

 Furthermore, it is normal to feel a little nervous the night before or day of the race.
 That being said, do your best to get as much rest as possible.